xvitaly/zswap-cli/docs/installation.md

 ## Pre-requirements

-Install Git client, CMake, GCC/Clang compiler and optional dependencies ([fmt](https://github.com/fmtlib/fmt) and [cxxopts](https://github.com/jarro2783/cxxopts)) from your distro's repositories.
+Install Git client, CMake, GCC/Clang compiler and optional dependencies Boost and ([fmt](https://github.com/fmtlib/fmt) from your distro's repositories.

 If the packaged version of optional dependency will not be found, the bundled one will be used.